ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

 \subsection{\fcrewardbench\ Evaluation Dataset}

-While several benchmarks have been proposed to evaluate RMs on tasks involving chat, reasoning, safety \citep{lambert2024rewardbench}; factuality, instruction following, math \citep{malik2025rewardbench}; sensitivity to style and subtle content differences \citep{liurm}; and multi-modal judges for image-generation models \citep{chen2024mj}, there remains a notable gap in the evaluation of RMs for function-calling tasks.
-To bridge this gap, we propose \fcrewardbench, a benchmark dataset specifically designed to evaluate RMs on function-calling tasks.
-This dataset comprises 1500 unique data points, each containing a tool catalog, a user query, and the associated correct and incorrect tool calls for a given user query.
+While several benchmarks evaluate RMs on tasks involving chat, reasoning, safety \citep{lambert2024rewardbench}; factuality, instruction following, and math \citep{malik2025rewardbench}, there remains a notable gap in the evaluation of RMs for function-calling tasks.
+To bridge this gap, we propose \fcrewardbench, a benchmark specifically designed to evaluate RMs on function-calling tasks.
+This dataset comprises 1500 unique data points, each containing a user query, a tool catalog (tools available to the model to answer the user query), and the associated correct and incorrect tool calls for a given user query.

-To construct \fcrewardbench, we utilize the single-turn splits of the BFCL-v3 dataset \citep{bfcl}.
+To construct \fcrewardbench, we utilize the single-turn splits of the BFCL-v3 dataset \citep{patilberkeley}.
 The tool catalog, user query, and the correct tool calls in the dataset are directly sourced from BFCL-v3.
-Incorrect tool calls are generated using a pool of 25 permissively licensed models, spanning sizes from 0.5B to 685B parameters.
+Incorrect tool calls are generated using a pool of 25 language models, spanning sizes from 0.5B to 685B parameters.
 Each model is prompted to generate a tool call in response to the user query.
-The outputs are compared against the ground-truth tool calls, and only the incorrect generations are retained.
+The outputs are compared against the ground-truth, and only the incorrect generations are retained.
 From this pool, we randomly sample one incorrect call per instance to prevent over-representation from any single user query.
 Finally, 1,500 such examples are randomly selected to form the final dataset.

-Figure~\ref{fig:fc-reward-bench-example} shows a representative example from the dataset, where the incorrect tool call sets the \texttt{player\_count} parameter to an incorrect value of \texttt{5} instead of the correct value \texttt{6}.
 Table~\ref{tab:fc-reward-bench-errortypes} presents a breakdown of error types observed in the dataset.
 Notably, a majority of the incorrect calls involve subtle errors such as incorrect parameter values, missing optional parameters, or an incorrect number of functions, which are non-trivial to detect.
 These characteristics require the RM to demonstrate a deeper understanding of the function-calling task, making \fcrewardbench\ a challenging and discriminative benchmark.
-Additional details about the benchmark are provided in Appendix \ref{apdx:fcrb-benchmark-details}.
+Figure~\ref{fig:fc-reward-bench-example} shows a representative example from the dataset, and additional details about the benchmark are provided in Appendix \ref{apdx:fcrb-benchmark-details}.